sriramdasbalaji/CodeLabs-MobileDevOps/Module3-CD/README.md

     if you ran the setup script (you did not do Module 2) then the version number will not increment.
 You will still see new versions as they become available - the numbers will be the same though.

-1. Install the latest App Manually
+1. Install the App Manually.
 In the emulator, open up HockeyApp.
-Click the refresh button and click on the `Patients` app.
-You will see two versions listed: the current one and the new build.

-    You will have to uninstall the app manually before installing it from HockeyApp.

-1. Install the App Manually
-    In the emulator, open up HockeyApp.
 Click the refresh button and click on the **Patients** app.
 You will see two versions listed: the current one and the new build.

-    > **Note**: Later you will update the app to enable updates from within the app without having to uninstall it first.
+    > **Note**: You will have to uninstall the app manually before installing it from HockeyApp.
+Later you will update the app to enable updates from within the app without having to uninstall it first.

-    Once the app is uninstalled, start HockeyApp.
+1. Once the app is uninstalled, start HockeyApp.
 Click on the **Patients** app and click the install button.
 Confirm the install once the download is complete.
 Once installed, run the app.

 <a name="Ex3Task2"></a>
-#### Task 2 - Submit Feedback from within the App ####
+#### Task 2 - Submitting Feedback from within the App ####

 In this task, you will use the HockeyApp feedback form to see how users can provide feedback from an app into HockeyApp.

-1. In the upper left menu, click the "hamburger" icon to open the Settings.
+1. In the upper left menu, click the "hamburger" icon to open the **Settings**.

     ![Click the hamburger icon](Images/emulator-hamburger.png "Click the hamburger icon")